gnomeby/memcached-itool/README.md

 New advantages in comparison with default tool are:
 * *display* mode shows all slabs not only slabs with keys
 * *display* mode also shows percent of wasted memory in chunks
-* *dump* mode doesn''t trigger deletion of expired keys
+* *dump* mode doesn't trigger deletion of expired keys
 * New *removeexp* mode triggers deletion of expired keys
 * New *dumpkeys* mode only shows key names
 * *dump* and *dumpkeys* modes show expiration status: expired, never expired or how many seconds are left